ooichianni/Intel_SD_Training/Readme_sd_training.md

 ### *__Lecture Session__*

-**(A) Introduction *
+**(A) Introduction Gate Level Simulation (GLS & Synthesis-Simulation Mismatches)*

+GLS
-GLS- running the test bench with netlist as Design Under Test validate functionality of rtl code by gice stimulus and check specification as expectation
+-Running the test bench with netlist as Design Under Test: validate functionality of rtl code by giving stimulus to the rtl design and check the output whether met with our specification/expectation
+-Netlist is logically same as RTL code and same test bench will allign with the deisgn
+-Purpose:
-- Netlist is logically same as RTL code verify the logical correctness of design after synthesis ensuring the timing of the design is met (cell)
+(i)Verify the logical correctness of design after synthesis- might happen design not same with synthesis (ii)Ensuring the timing of the design is met -steup.hold (prevoius training:different flavour of cell-slow/fast)
-- gls run with annotation

-netlist with all cell instantiate on it

-the flow is the same, only the gate level verilog model

-if the gate level models are delay annotated, then we can use GLS for timing validation
+pic

+From the training video:

+pic

-the information of and on is contain in gate level verilog models can be timing aware or just functional if funtionality thn will know funtionality of netlits can validate funtinality and timing if timing aware
+Gate level verilog model can be timing aware or just functional if just funtion thn can validate funtionality and if timing aware thn can validate funtionality and ensure timing

-synthesis simulation mismatch
+Synthesis simulation mismatch
 (i) missing sensitivity list
 -simulator work bask on "activity" : ouyput is changing when there is changes in input, else will not change -due to in always@(sel) only look at one input signal: sel